XDCFoundation/XDCNetwork-Masternode/README.md

 **Step 4: Host your Masternode**

-* For hosting the Masternode, you need to copy the private key and login the Masternode.
+* For hosting the Masternode, you need to copy the private key and login to the Masternode.
-* For uploading the KYC, click on the "Become a Masternode"
+* To upload the KYC document, click on "Become a Masternode"
-* Check the KYC criteria, the KYC file should be in pdf format only.
+* Check the KYC criteria, the KYC file should be in pdf format ONLY.
-* Once you upload your KYC, you need to enter the "Coinbase Address".
+* Once you upload your KYC document, you need to enter the "Coinbase Address".
 This can be found in the One Click Installer.
 Then you can click on the "Apply" button.
 * You will receive the following notification **"You have successfully applied for Masternode"**
 * You can check the status of your Masternode here: **[master.apothem.network](https://master.apothem.network/)**.